astronomer/astro-docs/enterprise/stable/06_manage-astronomer/03_workspace-permissions.md

 ---
-title: "Roles and Permissions"
+title: "Manage User Permissions on an Astronomer Workspace"
-navTitle: "Roles and Permissions"
+navTitle: "Workspace User Permissions"
-description: "How roles and permissions work in the context of the Astronomer platform."
+description: "Manage user roles and permissions within a single Astronomer Workspace."
 ---

 Astronomer v0.9 and beyond supports role based access control (RBAC), allowing you to configure varying levels of access across all Users within your Workspace.